NYPL/bic-alarms-lambda/README.md

 * When the number of active itype/location/stat group codes in Sierra and Redshift differs
 * When there are duplicate active itype/location/stat group codes in Redshift
 * When there are active itype/location/stat group codes in Redshift without the necessary additional fields populated
-* When there are no cLoudlibrary records on any day within the past week
+* When there are no cLoudlibrary data from 5 days ago (roughly how long it should take to enter the BIC)

 ## How do I make a new alarm?
 To create a new alarm, set up a model for said alarm in the [alarms/models](alarms/models) directory.
 After creating your new alarm, add the alarm object to the [AlarmController](alarm_controller.py).
 Here are some examples: